Miracle Rescue Nearly 60 Hours After Philippine Landslide - UrduPoint

 'Miracle' Rescue Nearly 60 Hours After Philippine Landslide

-The girl, who the Philippine Red Cross said was three years old, had been among the more than 100 people missing after the rain-induced landslide hit the village, killing at least 15 people.
+The girl, who the Philippine Red Cross said was three years old, had been among scores of people missing after the rain-induced landslide hit the village.

+Officials said later on Friday the death toll had almost doubled to 27.

-She was found as rescuers used their bare hands and shovels to look for survivors in Masara village on southern Mindanao island, disaster agency official Edward Macapili of Davao de Oro province told AFP.
+The girl was earlier found as rescuers used their bare hands and shovels to look for survivors in Masara village on southern Mindanao island, disaster agency official Edward Macapili of Davao de Oro province told AFP.

 "It's a miracle," Macapili said, adding that searchers had believed those missing were probably dead.